TheoLGG/magnificient-website/README.md

-# This is an update from local with GitKraken
+# This is an update from local
 ## Edité à partir de GitHub